nolixul/report-generator/README.md

 _Alternatively I could have run `npm audit fix --force`, but I don't want to break this project when there's a limited amount of time to spend on it._

-- Ran `npm run develop` in each directory.
+### Local set up

-- Added an insomnia project with an environment for localhost and subenvironments for each port.
+- Added an insomnia project with an environment for localhost and subenvironments for each port for manual testing.

-- Tested get all endpoints were working as expected with insomnia.

 ### Tackling the challenge

 #### Breaking down the requirements

-_I've re-arranged the requirements bullet points into an order that make more sense to me, and moved the code standard specific requirements out into a different list._
+_I re-arranged the requirements bullet points into an order that make more sense to me, and moved the code standard specific requirements out into a different list._

 ##### Requirements